Charing Cross, Euston and Hampstead Railway: Co-operation and consolidation, 1907–1910

 Despite the UERL's success in financing and constructing the Hampstead Railway in only seven years, its opening was not the financial success that had been expected.
 In the Hampstead Tube's first twelve months of operation it carried 25 million passengers, just half of the 50 million that had been predicted during the planning of the line.
 The UERL's pre-opening predictions of passenger numbers for its other new lines proved to be greatly over-optimistic, as did the improvement in passenger numbers expected on the newly electrified MDR – in each case achieving only around fifty per cent of their targets.

 The lower than expected passenger numbers were partly due to competition between the tube and sub-surface railway companies, but the introduction of electric trams and motor buses, replacing slower, horse-drawn road transport, took a large number of passengers away from the trains.
 The problem was not limited to the UERL; all of London's seven tube lines and the sub-surface MDR and Metropolitan Railway were affected to a degree and the reduced revenues generated from the lower numbers of passengers made it difficult for the UERL and the other railways to pay back the capital borrowed and pay dividends to shareholders.

 In an effort to improve the financial situation, the UERL together with the C&SLR, the CLR and the GN&CR began, from 1907, to introduce fare agreements.
 From 1908, they began to present themselves through common branding as the Underground.
 The W&CR was the only tube railway that did not participate in the arrangement as it was owned by the mainline London and South Western Railway.

 The UERL's three tube railway companies were still legally separate entities with their own management and shareholder and dividend structures.
 There was duplicated administration between the three companies and, to streamline the management and reduce expenditure, the UERL announced a bill in November 1909 that would merge the Hampstead Tube, the Piccadilly Tube and the Bakerloo Tube into a single entity, the London Electric Railway (LER), although the lines retained their own individual branding.
-The bill received assent on 26 July 1910 as the London Electric Railway Amalgamation Act, 1910.
+The bill received assent on 26 July 1910 as the London Electric Railway Amalgamation Act 1910 (10 Edw.
+7. & 1 Geo.
+5. c. xxxii).